 Crock Pot Un-Stuffed Cabbage Roll Soup is a comforting, hearty, but low carb meal you can make any weeknight!

-Even if you aren’t, this recipe might just win you over.
+This recipe might just win you over.
 One of the most comforting meals on a cold winter’s day made in your crock pot or just simmer on the stove, but either way it’s a hearty meal for the whole family.

 Did you make any New Year’s Resolutions?